Last updated November 29, 2023

 It’s also important to continue placing your CTA in strategic places down the page.
 This is especially important if your website header vanishes as a visitor scrolls through your site.

 It’s ok for each section to have a CTA button that gets people into your consultation and booking process.
-Each of those buttons should be identical to the button at the top of the page.

 What you’re aiming for is, no matter where a visitor is on your website, it’s easy for them to take action as soon as they decide they’re ready to do so.
 If, at that moment, there’s any difficulty or confusion about what they should do next, you could lose that potential client.